techtanzeel/collado-io/src/markdown/blog/little-hacks/index.md

 ---
 title: "Little Hacks"
 date: "2016-05-31"
-path: "/blog/2016/hacks"
+path: "/blog/2016/little-hacks"
-tags: ["happiness", "opinion", "product", "simple"]
+tags: ["idea", "ux", "happiness", "simplicity"]
 featured: "false"
-excerpt: "Small habits, huge gains."
+excerpt: "Little changes can cause amazing outcomes.
+The last chapter of this story features three small tweaks I made to my phone settings, that have radically changed the way I interact with my digital life."
 ---

 > Our goal here isn’t to be defensive and resist our phones but to ask the question, “how can we make our home screen a livable place?”
 A place we can return to frequently, knowing it will respect our intentions and support our conscious use.
 And a place that makes room for the thoughts and concerns we want to have, and not the ones we don’t.

 From time to time, I ask myself which is the single habit I can easily stick to right away, that will have the largest impact in my daily life.

-For example, a few years ago I read [The Miracle Morning](https://www.amazon.com/Miracle-Morning-Not-So-Obvious-Guaranteed-Transform-ebook/dp/B00AKKS278) — good book, where I came across a seemingly harmless quote, that might strike as a rather obvious statement at first, but ended up radically transforming the first hours of my days.
+For example, a few years ago I read [The Miracle Morning](https://www.amazon.com/dp/B00AKKS278/) — good book, where I came across a seemingly harmless quote, that might strike as a rather obvious statement at first, but ended up radically transforming the first hours of my days.

 > Well, hitting the snooze button keeps us from waking with a sense of purpose.
 Each time you reach for that button, you are subconsciously saying to yourself that you don’t want to rise to your life, your experiences and the day ahead.